Government wins first round of SkyCity bill

 The Government estimates the convention centre will create jobs and boost the economy including tourism revenue by about $90 million a year.

 Mr Joyce said on Thursday that the tourism and business sectors have been wanting a convention centre to compete with ones in Australia and Asia.

 The first reading of the New Zealand International Convention Centre Bill's was a conscience vote and Mr Joyce is confident that it would be passed in full by mid-November this year.

 But the Labour Party called the bill a shameful, dodgy deal that looks after the Government's mates and would hurt problem gamblers.
 Deputy leader Grant Robertson told Parliament that his party is disgusted by the legislation.

 "This casino bill is a disgraceful piece of legislation built off a dodgy deal, done without transparency or accountability and off the back of morally bankrupt exploitation of problem gamblers.
 It is the epitaph of this Government - cronyism."

-Next story in Political: Overwhelming support for party pills bill
+Next story in Politics: Overwhelming support for party pills bill